liaohuqiu/fresco-docs-cn/_docs/02-datasources-datasubscribers.md

           protected void onNewResultImpl(
               DataSource<CloseableReference<T>> dataSource) {
             if (!dataSource.isFinished()) {
-              // if we are not interested in the intermediate images,
-              // we can just return here.
               return;
             }
-            // keep the closeable reference
             mRef = dataSource.getResult();
-            // do something with the result
             T result = mRef.get();
             ...
           }